Coronavirus Update and Precautions

 - The COVID-19 Library Services LibGuide provides information about services and online resources are available.
 Please note that many publishers have provided expanded or new access to various types of resources such as books, articles, etc., for different time lengths.
 Many are available through June 30.

 Soka Performing Arts Center

-- Soka Performing Arts Center has postponed all performances for the remainder of the 2019-2020 season.
+- Soka Performing Arts Center has postponed all performances for the remainder of 2020.
 Tickets for postponed shows will automatically be valid for the rescheduled date.
 No action is required.
 Tickets may also be refunded or returned for an account credit in the amount of the original purchase price.

 - The Recreation Center, including weight rooms, gymnasium, pool, courts, aerobics room, fields, and track, is closed.

 - The academic administration and Information Technology Services are working to help faculty use online platforms effectively to provide online courses and prevent disruption of the course of study.

 - Student employees are not permitted to work remotely.
 If you have any questions about student employment, please contact email@example.com.

 - All in-person university-sponsored events and activities are postponed or canceled until further notice.